odriverobotics/ros_odrive/README.md

 [Important] ODriveStatusAdvanced sends out the electrical and mechanical power of the ODrive however, the powers_msg_rate_ms property on the ODrive is set to 0 by default.
 If this is left at 0 the ODrive won't send the powers over can and ODriveStatusAdvanced won't send.

 The topic of the ODriveStatusAdvanced publisher is "odrive_status_advanced".
 Though it should be noted that because of how the odrive_node works that in practice the topic will be the odrive's namespace followed by "odrive_status_advanced".
 E.g. "/pitch/odrv1/odrive_status_advanced".

+## New Subscribers ##

+### Reboot ###

+We've added a custom ROS2 message called ControlPositionGain to take care of setting the Position gain via messages.

+It's structure is shown below:

+uint8 action

+This is a message that will be sent to the Odrive.

+Once the message is received by the Odrive's subscriber it will send a CAN message to reboot the odrive according to the action sent.

+action - specifies the action to reboot with.
+The 2 supported modes are:
+    0 - reboot and reset setting to default
+    1 - reboot and save current configuration.

+[Note] The CAN side allows 4 potential actions which is why we left this as a uint8.
+The other 2 are:
+  3 - reboot and erase configuration.
+We haven't implemented this because this could do a lot of damage if improperly used.
+  4 - reboot and enter_dfu_mode2().
+This puts the odrive into a configuration that allows it to update its firmware over CAN bus.
+We haven't implemented this because we can update over usb.

+The topic of the ControlGains subscriber is set to "control_pos_gain".
+Though it should be noted that because of how the odrive_node works that in practice the topic will be the odrive's namespace followed by "control_pos_gain".
+E.g. "/pitch/odrv1/control_pos_gain".

 ## Control Velocity Gains ##